 Mayshelle had everything all planned out.
 She put me in the hands of a guide from the boat hire/excursion people.
-Our driver, Mang** F-x, would come with me.
+Our driver, Mang** Felix, would come with me.
 As for herself – she would wait for us at the hut and just enjoy the view and the breeze.

 But first, an explanatory note.
 I alluded to my friend having family staff.
 ‘Helpers’, she calls them.
 But this isn’t like, you know, Batman’s Alfred or the Beast’s castle staff.
-I mean, not in the relational sense.
+I mean, it’s not the same sort of relational sense.

 You see, there are two ways to have staff in this part of the world, which is true in Malaysia and looks to be true in the Philippines as well.

 The first way is the way I think most people think about household staff, i.e. relationships with a large power distance.
 Employer is employer and employee is employee.
 Think Downton Abbey.
 The second way is to employ help, but really they are treated more like family.
 It seemed to me that my friend does the latter one.
-So F-x came across as some kind of cross between employee and uncle.
+So Felix came across as some kind of cross between employee and uncle.

 It reminded me a little bit of how my brothers and I were with Pakcik*** Rani, who was the driver that my father’s workplace assigned him, and who remained with us for some years.
 He was always ‘uncle’, never ‘the driver’.
 Mayshelle was sending an uncle with me, not just the driver.

 Stepping out of my comfort zone – lessons in grace